iconexperience/imageswitch/README.md

 Description: Animate to bottom image.

-#### .imageSwitch('bottom'[, callBack]) - Returns: jQuery
+#### .imageSwitch('bottom'[, callback]) - Returns: jQuery

 callback - A function to call once the animation is complete.

-#### .imageSwitch('bottom'[, options][, callBack]) - Returns: jQuery
+#### .imageSwitch('bottom'[, options][, callback]) - Returns: jQuery

-callback - A function to call once the animation is complete.
+**callback** - A function to call once the animation is complete.

-options - A map of additional options to pass to the method.
+**options** - A map of additional options to pass to the method.
 Supported Keys:

-+ transformation: A string indicating which transformation animation to use ('fade', 'slide') defaults to: 'fade'
+ + *transformation*: A string indicating which transformation animation to use ('fade', 'slide')

+    defaults to: 'fade'
-+ duration: Time in milliseconds defaults to: 1000
+ + *duration*: Time in milliseconds

+    defaults to: 1000
-+ easing: A string indicating the easing function to use (see jQuery easing documentation) defaults to: 'linear'
+ + *easing*: A string indicating the easing function to use (see jQuery easing documentation)

+    defaults to: 'linear'
-+ queue: A string indicating what queue to use for the animation (see jQuery queue documentation) defaults to: 'fx'
+ + *queue*: A string indicating what queue to use for the animation (see jQuery queue documentation)

+    defaults to: 'fx'
-+ onStart: Callback function when animation starts defaults to: #empty function#
+ + *onStart*: Callback function when animation starts

+    defaults to: #empty function#
-+ onFinish: Callback function when animation finishes defaults to: #empty function#
+ + *onFinish*: Callback function when animation finishes

+    defaults to: #empty function#
-+ cycle: Set to true to run animation in an repeating cycle defaults to: false
+ + *cycle*: Set to true to run animation in an repeating cycle

+    defaults to: false
-+ cyclePauseDuration: Time in milliseconds to pause between cycles defaults to: 2000
+ + *cyclePauseDuration*: Time in milliseconds to pause between cycles

+    defaults to: 2000
-+ onStartCycle: Callback function when cycle starts defaults to: #empty function#
+ + *onStartCycle*: Callback function when cycle starts

+    defaults to: #empty function#
-+ onFinishCycle: Callback function when cycle ends defaults to: #empty function#
+ + *onFinishCycle*: Callback function when cycle ends

+    defaults to: #empty function#
-+ sequence: Animate all images one by one in a sequence order.
+ + *sequence*: Animate all images one by one in a sequence order.

     You can set this option to true or false.
 If you want more control pass a map of additional options:
-    + order: set to 'forward' | 'reverse' | 'random'
+     + *order*: set to 'forward' | 'reverse' | 'random'

         defaults to: 'forward'
-    + interval: time in milliseconds defaults to: #duration of animation#
+     + *interval*: time in milliseconds

+        defaults to: #duration of animation#
-    + onStartSequenceStep: Callback function when each animation in the sequence starts. defaults to: #empty function#
+     + *onStartSequenceStep*: Callback function when each animation in the sequence starts.

+        defaults to: #empty function#
-    + onFinishSequenceStep: Callback function when each animation in the sequence finishes. defaults to: #empty function#
+     + *onFinishSequenceStep*: Callback function when each animation in the sequence finishes.

+        defaults to: #empty function#

     setting the sequence option to true is equivalent to { order: 'forward', interval: #duration of animation# }}

     defaults to: false

 ### .imageSwitch('toggle')

 Description: Animate to other image.

-#### .imageSwitch('toggle'[, callBack]) - Returns: jQuery
+#### .imageSwitch('toggle'[, callback]) - Returns: jQuery

 callback - A function to call once the animation is complete.

-#### .imageSwitch('toggle'[, options][, callBack]) - Returns: jQuery
+#### .imageSwitch('toggle'[, options][, callback]) - Returns: jQuery

-callback - A function to call once the animation is complete.
+**callback** - A function to call once the animation is complete.

-options - A map of additional options to pass to the method.
+**options** - A map of additional options to pass to the method.
 Supported Keys:

-+ transformation: A string indicating which transformation animation to use ('fade', 'slide') defaults to: 'fade'
+ + *transformation*: A string indicating which transformation animation to use ('fade', 'slide')

+    defaults to: 'fade'
-+ duration: Time in milliseconds defaults to: 1000
+ + *duration*: Time in milliseconds

+    defaults to: 1000
-+ easing: A string indicating the easing function to use (see jQuery easing documentation) defaults to: 'linear'
+ + *easing*: A string indicating the easing function to use (see jQuery easing documentation)

+    defaults to: 'linear'
-+ queue: A string indicating what queue to use for the animation (see jQuery queue documentation) defaults to: 'fx'
+ + *queue*: A string indicating what queue to use for the animation (see jQuery queue documentation)

+    defaults to: 'fx'
-+ onStart: Callback function when animation starts defaults to: #empty function#
+ + *onStart*: Callback function when animation starts

+    defaults to: #empty function#
-+ onFinish: Callback function when animation finishes defaults to: #empty function#
+ + *onFinish*: Callback function when animation finishes

+    defaults to: #empty function#
-+ cycle: Set to true to run animation in an repeating cycle defaults to: false
+ + *cycle*: Set to true to run animation in an repeating cycle

+    defaults to: false
-+ cyclePauseDuration: Time in milliseconds to pause between cycles defaults to: 2000
+ + *cyclePauseDuration*: Time in milliseconds to pause between cycles

+    defaults to: 2000
-+ onStartCycle: Callback function when cycle starts defaults to: #empty function#
+ + *onStartCycle*: Callback function when cycle starts

+    defaults to: #empty function#
-+ onFinishCycle: Callback function when cycle ends defaults to: #empty function#
+ + *onFinishCycle*: Callback function when cycle ends

+    defaults to: #empty function#
-+ sequence: Animate all images one by one in a sequence order.
+ + *sequence*: Animate all images one by one in a sequence order.

     You can set this option to true or false.
 If you want more control pass a map of additional options:
-    + order: set to 'forward' | 'reverse' | 'random'
+     + *order*: set to 'forward' | 'reverse' | 'random'

         defaults to: 'forward'
-    + interval: time in milliseconds defaults to: #duration of animation#
+     + *interval*: time in milliseconds

+        defaults to: #duration of animation#
-    + onStartSequenceStep: Callback function when each animation in the sequence starts. defaults to: #empty function#
+     + *onStartSequenceStep*: Callback function when each animation in the sequence starts.

+        defaults to: #empty function#
-    + onFinishSequenceStep: Callback function when each animation in the sequence finishes. defaults to: #empty function#
+     + *onFinishSequenceStep*: Callback function when each animation in the sequence finishes.

+        defaults to: #empty function#

     setting the sequence option to true is equivalent to { order: 'forward', interval: #duration of animation# }}

     defaults to: false

 ### .imageSwitch('blink')

 Description: Animate to other image and back.
 This is equivalent to calling toggle twice.

-#### .imageSwitch('blink'[, callBack]) - Returns: jQuery
+#### .imageSwitch('blink'[, callback]) - Returns: jQuery

 callback - A function to call once the animation is complete.

-#### .imageSwitch('blink'[, options][, callBack]) - Returns: jQuery
+#### .imageSwitch('blink'[, options][, callback]) - Returns: jQuery

-callback - A function to call once the animation is complete.
+**callback** - A function to call once the animation is complete.

-options - A map of additional options to pass to the method.
+**options** - A map of additional options to pass to the method.
 Supported Keys:

-+ transformation: A string indicating which transformation animation to use ('fade', 'slide') defaults to: 'fade'
+ + *transformation*: A string indicating which transformation animation to use ('fade', 'slide')

+    defaults to: 'fade'
-+ duration: Time in milliseconds defaults to: 1000
+ + *duration*: Time in milliseconds

+    defaults to: 1000
-+ easing: A string indicating the easing function to use (see jQuery easing documentation) defaults to: 'linear'
+ + *easing*: A string indicating the easing function to use (see jQuery easing documentation)

+    defaults to: 'linear'
-+ queue: A string indicating what queue to use for the animation (see jQuery queue documentation) defaults to: 'fx'
+ + *queue*: A string indicating what queue to use for the animation (see jQuery queue documentation)

+    defaults to: 'fx'
-+ onStart: Callback function when animation starts defaults to: #empty function#
+ + *onStart*: Callback function when animation starts

+    defaults to: #empty function#
-+ onFinish: Callback function when animation finishes defaults to: #empty function#
+ + *onFinish*: Callback function when animation finishes

+    defaults to: #empty function#
-+ cycle: Set to true to run animation in an repeating cycle defaults to: false
+ + *cycle*: Set to true to run animation in an repeating cycle

+    defaults to: false
-+ cyclePauseDuration: Time in milliseconds to pause between cycles defaults to: 2000
+ + *cyclePauseDuration*: Time in milliseconds to pause between cycles

+    defaults to: 2000
-+ onStartCycle: Callback function when cycle starts defaults to: #empty function#
+ + *onStartCycle*: Callback function when cycle starts

+    defaults to: #empty function#
-+ onFinishCycle: Callback function when cycle ends defaults to: #empty function#
+ + *onFinishCycle*: Callback function when cycle ends

+    defaults to: #empty function#
-+ sequence: Animate all images one by one in a sequence order.
+ + *sequence*: Animate all images one by one in a sequence order.

     You can set this option to true or false.
 If you want more control pass a map of additional options:
-    + order: set to 'forward' | 'reverse' | 'random'
+     + *order*: set to 'forward' | 'reverse' | 'random'

         defaults to: 'forward'
-    + interval: time in milliseconds defaults to: #duration of animation#
+     + *interval*: time in milliseconds

+        defaults to: #duration of animation#
-    + onStartSequenceStep: Callback function when each animation in the sequence starts. defaults to: #empty function#
+     + *onStartSequenceStep*: Callback function when each animation in the sequence starts.

+        defaults to: #empty function#
-    + onFinishSequenceStep: Callback function when each animation in the sequence finishes. defaults to: #empty function#
+     + *onFinishSequenceStep*: Callback function when each animation in the sequence finishes.

+        defaults to: #empty function#

     setting the sequence option to true is equivalent to { order: 'forward', interval: #duration of animation# }}

     defaults to: false
-+ pauseDuration: Time in milliseconds defaults to: 0
+ + *pauseDuration*: Time in milliseconds

+    defaults to: 0
-+ switch1Options: options for first toggle animation. defaults to: {}
+ + *switch1Options*: options for first toggle animation.

+    defaults to: {}
-+ switch2Options: options for second toggle animation. defaults to: {}
+ + *switch2Options*: options for second toggle animation.

+    defaults to: {}

 ### .imageSwitch('hover')